 We have compiled a short list of a few ways you could help us continue our work empowering people in vulnerable communities in these difficult times.
 Every pound raised, every initiative will make a huge difference:

 💙If you are placing orders on Amazon, please consider using AmazonSmile instead of Amazon.co.uk.
 When you shop and select The Hunger Project UK, Amazon will make a donation to our work, at no cost to you

 More information: https://smile.amazon.co.uk/ch/1164839-0

 💙If your birthday is coming up in the next few weeks or you were planning to organise a party or celebration, firstly, I am sorry that it may not be the celebration that you’d hoped for!
 But please do consider creating a celebration fundraiser on Facebook in support of The Hunger Project UK and invite your friends and family to make a donation.

 💙Invest in local leaders.
 At The Hunger Project we train people to become agents of change in their communities, ending hunger in their villages.
 These local people are now taking on the leadership role of their lives to protect their communities during this time.
-Please consider donating to our appeal.
+Please consider donating to our work.

 💙We will endeavour to share inspiring stories of our partners and how together we can continue to make a difference in this difficult time.
 Please do follow our social media accounts and share our posts.